brjezierski/far-right-tracker-europe/README.md

 - A GitHub Actions workflow `.github/workflows/update-data.yml` runs daily to refresh JSON under `data/` and commit changes.

+### Data Pipeline

+1. Collect and save polling data for **all parties** found in polling tables (not just far-right)
+2. Store data in **CSV format** instead of JSON for better data analysis compatibility
+3. Include political position and ideology metadata for each party
+4. Generate summary.json from CSV files rather than in-memory data

 ## Project structure

 - `frontend/` - Next.js app serving the map and country detail pages, reading JSON from `../data`.